ipa320/RosTooling/docu/NewCommunicationObjects.md

 ### Autogeneration tools

-We facilitate a couple of tools to auto generate the corresponding model (these tools work only for messages and services, the action types have to be unfortunately implemented manually):
+We facilitate a couple of tools to auto generate the corresponding model (these tools work only for messages and services, the action types, in the majority of the cases, have to be unfortunately implemented manually):

 - Use our cloud facilities : [ROS Model Extractor](http://ros-model.seronet-project.de/) and navigate to the tag "Specification Analysis".
 There, if the package that contains the message types is released for Melodic you just have to give the name of the package and press **Submit**.
 Otherwise please specify first the name of the Git repository that hold the package